mabq/arch-base/README.md

 2. [arch-setup](https://github.com/mabq/arch-setup) installs and configures all the tools I need

+## What do you need to run this playbook?

+  - A second computer with [Ansible](https://archlinux.org/packages/extra/any/ansible/).
+Since Ansible is not included in the [live environment](https://wiki.archlinux.org/title/Installation_guide#Boot_the_live_environment) this playbook must be executed from a [controller](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible) machine.

+  - The encryption password.

 ## Why two different scrips?

-This playbook is meant to be used only once, when installing Arch --- since [ansible](https://archlinux.org/packages/extra/any/ansible/) is not included in the [live environment](https://wiki.archlinux.org/title/Installation_guide#Boot_the_live_environment) this playbook must be executed from a [controller](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible) machine.
+This playbook is meant to be used only once, when installing Arch, from a controller machine.

-The second playbook is meant to be executed all the time from the same machine via `ansible-pull`.
+The `arch-setup` playbook is meant to be executed all the time from the same machine via `ansible-pull`.

 ## Why not use the `archinstall` script instead?